Richard A. Gardner: Parental alienation syndrome

-Carol S. Bruch, Research Professor of Law at the University of California, Davis, implied that Dr. Gardner's description of PAS could inflict emotions on his audience.
-She found lack of careful analysis and rigor among the adopters of Dr. Gardner's observations.
+Carol S. Bruch, Research Professor of Law at the University of California, Davis, implied that Gardner's description of PAS could inflict emotions on his audience.
+She found lack of careful analysis and rigor among the adopters of Gardner's observations.

 In a 2002 article in the American Journal of Family Therapy, Gardner dismissed most of his critics as either biased or misinformed.
 "Attorneys frequently select out-of-context material in order to enhance their positions in courts of law... some of these misperceptions and misrepresentations have become so widespread that I considered it judicious to formulate this statement," he wrote.

 In the same article, Gardner denied that he condoned pedophilia.
 "I believe that pedophilia is a bad thing for society," he wrote.
 "I do believe, however, that pedophilia, like all other forms of atypical sexuality is part of the human repertoire and that all humans are born with the potential to develop any of the forms of atypical sexuality (which are referred to as paraphilias by DSM-IV).
 My acknowledgment that a form of behavior is part of the human potential is not an endorsement of that behavior.
 Rape, murder, sexual sadism, and sexual harassment are all part of the human potential.
 This does not mean I sanction these abominations."

 Gardner also advocated against mandatory reporting laws for child abuse, against immunity from prosecution of individuals reporting child abuse and for the creation of programs with federal funding designed to assist individuals claimed to be falsely accused of child abuse.